In this five-part tutorial series, you'll learn how to build a Zendesk app from start to finish. The app you'll build is called Requester X-ray.

 What you'll need

-To build and upload a private app, you must have Zendesk Support on the Professional or Enterprise plan.
-If you're on the Essential or Team plan, Zendesk offers developers a free, sponsored Enterprise account for testing and debugging apps.
+To build and upload a private app, you must have Zendesk Suite Professional plan or above.
+If you're on the Team or Growth plan, Zendesk offers developers a free, sponsored Enterprise account for testing and debugging apps.
 We ask only that you don't use it to provide actual support.
 See Request a sponsored test account.

 You can also try out apps in the Trial account, which gives you access to all Professional features.